brysgo/jscodemigrate/README.md

 ## TODO

 1. Get suggestions from you
+2. Ability to search `node_modules` for api change codemods and bring them into project
-2. Add `test` subcommand to check code for regressions
+3. Add `test` subcommand to check code for regressions
-3. More examples and documentation
+4. More examples and documentation

 # Made possible by
 * [Codeshift](https://github.com/facebook/jscodeshift) and everyone who made it possible